jonasmcferreira/whiteiron/jhed-wasteland/magic-items.md

 **Rarity:** Uncommon (requires attunement)

 Make a DC 15 Wisdom Save, on a fail suffer a short term madness, on a success heal 1d6 hit points.
-Once you have used the pearl, it can't be used again until you complete a long rest.
+Once you have used the staff, it can't be used again until you complete a long rest.

 ### Dragon Aspirant Badge

-**Wonderous Item:** Sigil
+**Wondrous Item:** Sigil

 **Rarity:** Uncommon (requires attunement and the ability to speak Draconic)